opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

 ### Example
-# Incremetal Train and Manage Spam Email Detection Machine Learning Models with Knitfab
+# Spam Email Detection with Incremental Training in Knitfab

-This example help you build a simple Spam Email Detection with incremental training in Knitfab.
-With Knitfab you can easily automate and manage the models and their behavior across run.
+This example demonstrates how to build a simple Spam Email Detection model with incremental training capabilities using Knitfab.
+Learn how to leverage Knitfab to automate the model training process and manage its performance across multiple runs as new data becomes available.

 ### Overview
-The following diagram shows model and data nodes to that you will build as an incremental machine learning (ML) jobs in Knitfab.
+This example demonstrates an incremental machine learning workflow.
+In this approach, a model is initially trained and then continuously improved by incorporating new data over time.
+This allows the model to adapt to changing patterns and maintain its performance.

+The following diagram outlines the key components and steps involved:

+**Components:**
-- __Initial Training Data:__ The foundational dataset used to train the very first version of the ML model.
+- __Initial Training Data:__ The foundational dataset used to train the initial version of the ML model.
-- __Initial Train:__ The process of training the initial ML model using the provided training data.
 - __Initial Model:__ The first version of the ML model generated after the initial training phase.
 - __New Training Data:__ Fresh data that is used to incrementally improve the existing model.
-This could include new data points, updated labels, or corrections to existing data.
+- __Updated Model:__ The refined version of the ML model after undergoing incremental training.
+- __Metrics:__ Quantitative measures (e.g., accuracy, precision, recall, F1-score) used to evaluate the model's performance.

+**Process:**
+- __Initial Train:__ Train the initial model using the initial training data.
-- __Incremental Train:__ The process of retraining the existing model with the new training data.
+- __Incremental Train:__ Retrain the existing model with the new training data.
 This allows the model to learn from new information and potentially improve its performance.
-- __Updated Model:__ The refined version of the ML model after undergoing incremental training.
-- __Validate:__ The process of independently assessing the performance of the model on a separate hold-out dataset to ensure its generalization ability and prevent overfitting.
+- __Validate:__ Evaluate the model's performance on a separate hold-out dataset.
-- __Metrics:__ The quantitative measures used to evaluate the model's performance, such as accuracy, precision, recall, F1-score, etc.

 ```mermaid
 flowchart LR
     A((Initial Training Data)) --> B[Initial Train]